Since its founding in 2005, the COH has built a proven track record of international humanitarian assistance and disaster-relief support.

 Providing Clean Water in Cameroon

-Headway USA’s National Clean Water Program brings a unified team of US and Cameroonian companies specialized in water, engineering, geology, and power sources, to provide 160 municipalities, towns and villages with reliable, sustainable clean water systems.
+In coordination with COH leadership, Headway USA’s National Clean Water Program brings a unified team of US and Cameroonian companies specialized in water, engineering, geology, and power sources, to provide 160 municipalities, towns and villages with reliable, sustainable clean water systems.
 The impact of the project is broad-reaching:

 - Combat desertification